 Canada: Most Canadian provinces have no regulations regarding load brokers.
 Two provinces are the exceptions;

-Quebec: the Commission des transports du Québec Section 332 requires that a “transport service intermediary” (any person who finds a carrier for the account of his client) register with the CTQ.
-Person can be a freight forwarder, a forwarding agent, a broker and so on, and corresponds to one of the following situations:
+- Quebec: the Commission des transports du Québec Section 332 requires that a “transport service intermediary” (any person who finds a carrier for the account of his client) register with the CTQ.
+A person can be a freight forwarder, a forwarding agent, a broker and so on, and correspond to one of the following situations:

 - concludes a contract in Québec

 - has a place of business, an office or a business address in Québec, a post office box or a telephone number